madhurprash/langGraph-AWS-incident-response/README.md

 The system consists of four specialized agents working together in a coordinated workflow:

-1. **Monitoring Agent**: Checks AWS service status, particularly EC2 instances, by fetching CloudWatch alarms and metrics
+1. **Monitoring Agent**: Checks AWS service status from cloudwatch logs.
+The user is able to ask questions about any service.
+For this example, we created a dummy log group and asked questions to check for synthetically made up security and compliance violations, but this can ideally be for any cloudwatch log group.
-2. **Diagnosis Agent**: Analyzes root causes of identified issues using EC2 status data and AWS Health events
+2. **Diagnosis Agent**: Analyzes root causes of identified issues and looks for remediation strategies using the `tavily_search` tool.
 3. **Resolution Agent**: Creates JIRA tickets for remediation based on diagnosis outcomes
 4. **Supervisor Agent**: Orchestrates the workflow between the specialized agents